mongodb/docs-java-other/README.md

 ## Publishing

-To publish the documentation, you can execute the following commands in your shell from the `docs-java-other` repository location:
+To publish the documentation, run the following commands in your shell from the `docs-java-other` repository location:

 ```js
 cd mongo-java-driver